Briansim74/Prediction-Markets-Statistical-Arbitrage-Engine/README.md

 ```

 Strategy trade:
-- One independent trading opportunity/position.
+- One independent trading opportunity / position.
 - A multi-leg arbitrage is counted as one strategy trade, with each contract treated as a separate leg.

 Results shown are from live trading and are not backtested.